nishajagan/nishajagan.github.io/chinookdb.md

 ---

-8. Provide a query that includes the purchased track name AND artist name with each invoice line item.
+**8. Provide a query that includes the purchased track name AND artist name with each invoice line item.**
 ```sql
 SELECT invoicelineid,
        track.NAME  AS TrackName,